-Using this filter further restricts the events that will be written by the system ETW Provider.
-Only if an event keyword matches the Keywords(Any) condition and only if all bits in the Keywords(All) mask also exist in the event keyword configuration will the provider write the event/s.
+As indicated earler, using this filter further restricts the events that will be written by the system ETW Provider.
+Only if a provider's event Keyword matches the Keywords(Any) condition and only if all bits in the Keywords(All) bitmask also exist in the provider's event Keyword configuration will the provider write the specific event/s.

 From the Start menu or from the desktop, right-click Computer or the Computer icon, respectively, and select the Manage item to display the Computer Management console.

 In the Computer Management (Local) pane, expand the Performance node, expand the Data Collector Sets node, and then click Event Trace Sessions.

 The name and status of event trace sessions that are running on your machine are displayed.

 Right-click an event trace session such as EventLog-System and select the Properties item from the menu.

 The EventLog-System Properties dialog displays.
 This may take a few moments.